STOCKHOLM'S PANTRY

 supervised by Alejandra Navarrete Llopis

-Initiatives in Sweden by the Swedish University of Agricultural Sciences I learned about existing strategies to redistribute surplus food.
-In the paper the researchers point out the that the connection between food waste prevention and distribution for people in need is a new phenomena.
-In order to develop a more sustainable approach towards food consumption I was interested in this.
+From the study Sustainability Assessment of Food Redistribution Initiatives in Sweden by the Swedish University of Agricultural Sciences, I gained insights into existing strategies for redistributing surplus food.
+The researchers highlight that the connection between food waste prevention and redistribution to those in need is a relatively recent phenomenon.
+This development sparked my interest, as I aim to explore how a more sustainable approach to food consumption can be cultivated.

 Characteristically for Söder om Söder is the areas industrial history with lots of strategically important infrastructure (red). being the industrial suburb of Södermalm, however the area developed more and more towards a threshold space between the stone city and the outskirts.
 The existent industrial areas Årsta partihallar and Västberga should be protected as purely industrial.